 If you’ve watched pretty much any show or movie with a courtroom scene, then you’ve probably seen a lawyer object to something in a trial based on the fact that it’s hearsay.
 But what is hearsay, exactly, and why can’t it be used in court?
 Oceanside criminal defense lawyer Peter M. Liss explains.

 To some extent, hearsay is exactly what it sounds like -secondhand testimony from someone who is saying what they heard someone else say.
 In the court, this means trying to present evidence based on something someone said when the person who actually made the statement isn’t actually there to serve as a witness.

 Why isn’t Hearsay Admissible?

 If the person who made a statement isn’t there to present it, then it can be nearly impossible to establish the credibility of the statement or to cross-examine them.
 Given that these are critical constitutional elements of the criminal justice system, hearsay isn’t allowed in most cases.
-Of course, hearsay only becomes inadmissible when someone objects to it, which is why it’s important to work with a skilled Oceanside defense attorney who will notice when someone uses hearsay in court.
+Of course, hearsay only becomes inadmissible when someone objects to it, which is why it’s important to work with a skilled Oceanside criminal defense lawyer who will know what is hearsay and what isn’t and notice when someone uses hearsay in court.
 That being said, there are always exemptions.